IrvinBarham1/AI-ChatBot/README.md

+#Contents
+#-My Journey #-About #-My Plan #-References
+# My Journey
+I installed Autogen and I started the process of constructing my own custom agents.
+I asked deepseek-r1 if it would be my emperor for my agents and it gave an incrediably detailed response.
+I'm currently experimenting with which model I would like to be the leader as well as which models are good to give tasks too.

 # About
 *This is a showcase of my exploration of the research of "Agentless" an approach for resolving real-world software engineering problems proposed by research students at the University of Illinois at Urbana-Champaign.
 This endeavor aims to broaden my understanding of Agentic AI and conduct my own research on this topic.*